DESIGN - PROTOTYPE - MANUFACTURE

 Composites & Plastics: Carbon fiber, silicone, urethane resins, molding & casting, fiberglass, vacuum forming

-Electronics: General electronics, etching & milling PCBs, board design and layout, Arduino
+Electronics: General electronics, etching & milling PCBs, simple board design and layout, Arduino

 General Crafts: Sewing, 3D-printing, laser cutting, vinyl cutting, cooking, baking, knitting, jewelry

 Arduino, Matlab, LabVIEW, some iOS Development experience, Python

 In this course I built a 5ft-tall rocket and designed a payload to record atmospheric data.
 The instrument package measures temperature, pressure, particulates in the air, and GPS coordinates, and logs the data to an onboard microprocessor.
 I used this data to construct models of these variables as a function of altitude. (see photos of the project under the "School Projects" section of my Portfolio page)